Empyrean-Heaven/In-Pursuit-Of-Heavenhood_BN/INDEX.md

 Basis: Toji Fushigoro from Jujutsu Kaisen.

-Unique Trait: Forgotten by Fate 『天外人』 (a powerful buff to dodge, can survive a long time without food, erases mana, and gives a 1 in 4 chance of unsafely teleporting closeby).
+Unique Trait: Forgotten by Fate 『天外人』 (a powerful buff to dodge, can survive a long time without food, erases mana, and gives a 1 in 4 chance of unsafely teleporting closeby when melee attacked).

 Unique Items: Soulrend (heals the player when it hits another, great throwing weapon), Mountain's Descent (a flail and axe tied together by a chain, an incredbily strong weapon), and Muted Yukata (a simple yukata with a surprisingly large storage space).